HBCU-Library-Alliance/HBCU-LA-Digital-Collections-Expansion-Pilot-Project/meeting_notes.md

 Agenda/Notes

 -Updates
-Status of selection of items for digitization
+- Status of selection of items for digitization
+	- Nina's been reading up on the history of the college to aid in selection.
+	- She hasn't seleted any materials as of yet.
+Will try to complete selection by next meeting.

-Status of Equipment
+- Status of Equipment
     - Nina still waiting on computer.
 Order now delayed until Dec 22.
 She may have to try to use her current desktop in the interim.
 She will send us the specs.
     - Software- she has a meeting scheduled with her IT person.
+Photoshop, Excel, Silverfast, FastStone.
+She will need to order a license for Photoshop.

--Status of filling vacant position at Clinton College -Support needed from AUC
+-Status of filling vacant position at Clinton College

+-Support needed from AUC

--Next steps
+- Next steps
-	-Scanning tutorial (separate meeting)
+	- Scanning tutorial (separate meeting)
-	-Metadata –shared google sheet
+	- Metadata –shared google sheet
+	- Schedule a meeting before next monthly to reivew scanning procedures.
+	- Connect Nina with Robert Fallen about setting up EZProxy.

 ---